Blue’s most popular USB Mic

 For starters, you have the Cardioid Mode, which records audio coming directly into the front of the microphone.
 This is ideal for podcasting, streaming your games, or doing voice-overs.

-Next, there’s Omnidirectional Mode for picking up sounds all around the mic.
-This is great when you want to capture from every direction, say recording a conference call or live music.
+Next, there’s the Omnidirectional Mode for picking up sounds all around the mic.
+This is great when you want to capture sound from every direction, say recording a conference call or live music.

 Thirdly, we have Stereo Mode that records audio using both the left and right channels.
 This is ideal for capturing high-quality sounds for musical instruments or vocals.